On the Image Conjecture for Locally Finite Derivations and $\mathcal E$-Derivations: The LFED Conjecture on Local Integral Domains

 Let $x=(x_1, x_2, \dots, x_n)$ be $n$ free commutative variables and $k(x)$ the quotient field of the polynomial algebra $k[x]$.
 Then $k(x)$ is a field (hence, a local integral domain), and each $k$-algebra endomorphism $\f$ of $k(x)$ is injective.
 By Proposition \ref{Prop2.2} and Theorem \ref{Thm2.4} we have the following:

 \begin{corol} The LFED Conjecture holds for $k(x)$. \end{corol}

 {\bf Proof:} Let $\bar k$ be the algebraic closure of $k$.
-Replacing $k(x)$ by $\bar k (x)$ and extending by the base-field extension the locally finite $k$-derivations (resp., $k$-algebra endomorphisms) of $k(x)$ to locally finite $\bar k$-derivations (resp., $\bar k$-algebra endomorphisms) of $\bar k(x)$ we may assume that the base field $k$ itself is algebraically closed.
+Then it is well-known that $\bar k\otimes_k k(x)\simeq\bar k(x)$.
+So by the remark made after the introduction of the LFED Conjecture we may assume that $k$ is algebraically closed.
 Then the corollary follows immediately from Proposition \ref{Prop2.2} and Theorem \ref{Thm2.4}. \epfv

 Next we show the LFED Conjecture for the formal power series algebra $k[[x]]$ (in $n$ variables), which is a local integral domain but is not finitely generated as a $k$-algebra.

 \begin{propo} Let $\f:k[[x]]\rightarrow k[[x]]$ be a locally finite $k$-algebra endomorphism of $k[[x]]$.
 Then there exist $1\leq i<j$ such that $\f^i=\f^j$.
 In particular, $\im(1-\f)$ is a MZ-space of $k[[x]]$. \end{propo}